mfthomps/Labtainers/README.md

 so you may want to logout/login, or start a new bash shell before using Labtainers the first time.

+January 4, 2022
+- Containers using systemd were failing on newer systemd present in Ubuntu 22
+- Add --zone parameter to google cloud scripts, with value derived from the set\_defaults script.
 December 21, 2022
 - Fix xforge results criteria to not expect pathname, and add check to see if POST issued to edit profile.
 And fix attacker http server to run from the home directory.
 December 19, 2022
 - Add strace lab to introduce system call tracing.
 - X11 DISPLAY value was incorrect if multiple devices in the /tmp/.X11-unix directory.